The Supply Chain Visibility Software Toolbox

 Most definitions of supply chain visibility focus primarily on individual shipments and real-time tracking, answering the fundamental question, “where’s my truck?”
 This is a necessary but insufficient part of the broader supply chain visibility equation.
 The other part comes from understanding the patterns over time of your shipments in aggregate.
 Here you’ll find anomalies popping up slowly over time, but potentially adding up to hundreds of thousands of wasted spend annually.
 According to McKinsey, up to half the cost of many supply chains lurks ignored and unmanaged in outbound logistics and behind the closed doors of distribution centers.

-Convoy combines real-time tracking of all the loads we haul (either through our dedicated shipper platform and TMS systems, or through integrations with dedicated supply chain visibility software), with its unique network insights, providing the widest range of analytics on your shipments and facility performance.
+Convoy combines real-time tracking of all the loads we haul (either through our dedicated shipper platform or through integrations with dedicated supply chain visibility software), with its unique network insights, providing the widest range of analytics on your shipments and facility performance.
 Through standardized reports, an online customizable dashboard, and custom consulting engagements, we provide in-depth analysis on pickup and delivery performance, dwell time, shipment volume (primary, backup, spot), incidentals (detention, TONU, layover, redelivery, lumper), facility performance, driver ratings, carbon emissions, driver safety, and more.
 With over 1,000 data points on every shipment and more than a million ratings on over 25,000 facilities, Convoy has the ability to unlock the full picture of your supply chain.

 Because of its ability to provide a more comprehensive view into your freight logistics, a digital freight network is no longer a luxury when evaluating supply chain visibility, it’s a necessity.